javonpayne100/CMSC495Capstone/README.md

 ```bash
 python MainMenu.py
 ```
 ### **c.
-After Forking, Set up PyCharm, Set up virtual envionment, Install dependencies, Run Application**
+After Forking, Set up PyCharm, Set up virtual environment, Install dependencies, Run Application**
 Before running the application, make sure you have **Python** installed on your machine.
 You can download Python from the official website: [Download Python](https://www.python.org/downloads/).
-Once Python is installed, you'll need to install the dependencies for the project either through the PYTHON IDE terminal that you installed PyCharm [Download PyCharm Community for Windows] (https://www.jetbrains.com/pycharm/download/?section=windows) OR [Download PyCharm Community for Mac](https://www.jetbrains.com/pycharm/download/?section=mac) OR [Download PyCharm Community for Linux](https://www.jetbrains.com/pycharm/download/?section=linux).
+Once Python is installed, you'll need to install the dependencies for the project either through the PYTHON IDE terminal that you installed PyCharm [Download PyCharm Community for Windows](https://www.jetbrains.com/pycharm/download/?section=windows) OR [Download PyCharm Community for Mac](https://www.jetbrains.com/pycharm/download/?section=mac) OR [Download PyCharm Community for Linux](https://www.jetbrains.com/pycharm/download/?section=linux).
 Then you must open PyCharm:
   - Make a new Project with these instructions: [Create a Python Project](https://www.jetbrains.com/help/pycharm/creating-empty-project.html)
-  - Follow all steps including making sure a virtual envrionment is set up with the Python you installed.
+  - Follow all steps including making sure a virtual environment is set up with the Python you installed.
-  - Login the Git into the Python and use the Git Clone or fetch the repository of the Forked repositry you made.
+  - Login the Git into the Python and use the Git Clone or fetch the repository of the Forked repository you made.
 [Forking PyCharm Help](https://www.jetbrains.com/help/pycharm/fork-github-projects.html)
   - 2) Option would be to use the Git clone but you *must* clone it to the new project's directory.
 See this link: [Git Clone to Project](https://www.jetbrains.com/help/pycharm/set-up-a-git-repository.html#put-existing-project-under-Git)
   - Next once Python and Pycharm is setup and installed, you'll need to install the dependencies for the project either through the Python terminal that you installed.
 Make sure pip is updated.
-Use these commmands to navigate to them and install them:
+Use these commands to navigate to them and install them:
 ```bash
 python.exe -m pip install --upgrade pip
 pip install -r requirements.txt
 ```
-  - Next, if this does not work, you will have to install the imports one by one clicking on all the **MainMenu.py**,**test.py**,**Breakout.py**,**TicTacToe.py**,**Trivia.py** and at the top of the imports, click on every imports so that they can be automatically downloaded through PyCharm's Python.
-Or go to each of them and then type in the Python Packages serach bar for each one and install them there.
+  - Next, if this does not work, you will have to install the imports one by one clicking on all the **MainMenu.py**, **test.py**, **Breakout.py**, **TicTacToe.py**, **Trivia.py** and at the top of the imports, click on every imports so that they can be automatically downloaded through PyCharm's Python.
+Or go to each of them and then type in the Python Packages search bar for each one and install them there.
   - Then once done, **Run** the Python application:
 ```bash
 python MainMenu.py